Aaqibb3/Alined/privacy.md

 ## Information Stored by the App

-Depending on how you use Alined, the app may store the following information locally on your device:
+Depending on which Alined app you use, the app may store the following information locally on your device:

 - Activity sections, subsections, and logs
 - Planner items, schedules, reminders, and completion notes